maglietti/explore-ai3/tutorials/first-java-app/05-data-ingestion.md

 This service forms the backbone of our transit monitoring system, ensuring our database is constantly updated with the latest vehicle positions.

 In the next module, we'll build on this foundation by implementing SQL queries to analyze the transit data and extract valuable insights about vehicle locations, route performance, and potential service disruptions.

+> **Final Module Checkpoint**: Before proceeding to the next module, ensure:
+>
+> - You understand how the data ingestion service works
+> - The test application runs successfully
+> - You can explain the role of transactions in maintaining data integrity
+> - You understand how the service handles failures
+> - You've considered how the service might be optimized for your specific needs

 > **Next Steps:** Continue to [Module 6: Exploring Transit Data with SQL Queries](06-implementing-queries.md) to learn how to extract insights from your ingested data.